Informal Case Studies

-An unusually low water content snowfall on Saturday December 23, 2000 produced 5.5 inches of snow at the National Weather Service Office in Green Bay, WI.
-The Green Bay ASOS recorded only 0.1 inches of liquid, suggesting a 55 to 1 snow to liquid ratio.
+An unusually low water content snowfall on Saturday, December 23, 2000, produced 5.5 inches of snow at the National Weather Service Office in Green Bay, WI.
+The Green Bay ASOS (Automated Surface Observing Systems) site recorded only 0.1 inches of liquid, suggesting a 55 to 1 snow to liquid ratio.
 The strength of the winds can greatly affect gauge catch and this issue is addressed in a later section.
 Overall, a ratio of 50 to 1 appeared to be a reasonable conclusion.
-The snow was so fluffy that taking a measurement was like lowering the ruler through air.
+The snow was so fluffy that taking a measurement was like lowering the ruler through a layer of air.
 Ratios of 20 or 30 to 1 are not unusual with arctic air in this part of the country, but 50 or more to 1 is excessive.
 The following sections present a brief overview of storm features.
-Next an analysis of storm characteristics favorable for high ratio snow is presented then forecast applications and recommendations are made.
-The 12 UTC Dec 23 Eta model run data was used for most of the analyses, along with RAOB plots valid 12 UTC Dec 23 and hand analyzed surface maps.
+Next, an analysis of storm characteristics favorable for high ratio snow is presented then forecast applications and recommendations are made.
+The 12 UTC December 23 Eta model run data was used for most of the analyses, along with RAOB (upper air) plots valid 12 UTC December 23 and hand analyzed surface maps.

-Core samples were not taken for this storm to augment the precipitation amount, but winds were very light, ranging between 0 and 2 knots on the observations.
-A chart borrowed from Goodison (1978) by Nolan J. Doesken and Arthur Judson (1997) for “The Snow Booklet”, shows the affects of wind on gauge catch of snowfall (Figure 1).
+Core samples were not taken for this storm to augment the precipitation amount, but winds were very light, ranging between 0 and 2 knots (0 and 2.3 mph) on the observations.
+A chart borrowed from Goodison (1978) by Nolan J. Doesken and Arthur Judson (1997) for their publication "The Snow Booklet", shows how wind can affect gauge catch of snowfall (Figure 1).
 This chart indicates that the vast majority of the snow should have fallen into the rain gauge.
 Since even the slightest wind causes loss of measured precipitation, one can assume that the actual snow to liquid ratio would be a little less than 55 to 1.

 The 500 mb 12 UTC absolute vorticity analysis and the 18 UTC forecast ( Figures 2a and 2b) showed a strong maximum associated with an upper level trough moving southeast toward Northeast and East Central Wisconsin.
 A surface low pressure center and trough moved from Western Minnesota and Western Iowa at 12 UTC to Eastern Wisconsin and Lake Michigan by 23 UTC (Figures 3a, 3b, and 3c).